 For information on a Thai spouse’s immigration to Australia please contact the Immigration Section of the Embassy (DIMIA).
 Marriages registered in Thailand are recognized by Australian authorities, but further documentation will be required from Births Deaths and Marriages for passport issue purposes.

 Why do I need to register?
 How do I register my marriage?

-Under Thai law, marriages must be registered with Thai authorities to be legally recognised.
-A valid notarised Thai marriage will then be recognised in Australia.
+Under Thai law, marriages must be registered with Thai authorities to be legally recognized.
+A valid notarized Thai marriage will then be recognized in Australia.
 If you do not register a marriage with Thai authorities, you are not legally married in Thailand or Australia.
 The marriage must be registered at the Amphoe (or Town Hall), in the district where the marriage took place.
 In addition to the normal requirements (about which you should seek advice from the celebrant), each Australian party must provide their passport, and the following:

 • Statutory declarations

 Australians married in Thailand must provide a pro-forma statutory declaration.
 The Thai Government requires that such declarations be witnessed at the Australian Embassy Bangkok.
 They will not accept declarations from Australia.
 A fee of AUD$20 is payable for this service.

 • Death/Divorce Certificates